 Southern delays new Georgia Vogtle 3 nuclear reactor to Q1 2022

-May 21 (Reuters) - U.S. energy company Southern Co SO.N has delayed the startup of the third reactor at its Vogtle nuclear plant in Georgia to the first quarter of 2022, from December 2021, due to problems found during testing, according to analysts and local media.
+May 21 (Reuters) - U.S. energy company Southern Co SO.N has delayed the startup of the third reactor at its Vogtle nuclear plant in Georgia from December until the first quarter of 2022 due to problems found during testing.

-Analysts at Mizuho Group said Friday that Southern interrupted "hot functional testing" due to vibration of the plant's pressurizer.
+"Our current site work plan indicates a January completion date for Unit 3.
+While there is some flexibility in our schedule that could accelerate this timing ... a completion date during the first quarter of 2022 is expected," the Atlanta-based company told Georgia regulators this week.

-The Atlanta Journal-Constitution reported that the company told state regulators about the delay earlier this week.
+Analysts at Mizuho Group said Southern interrupted "hot functional testing" due to vibration of the plant's pressurizer.

-Southern, which only last month announced Unit 3's delay from its regulatory-approved November 2021 in-service date to December 2021, has said it remains on track to put the fourth reactor at Vogtle into service between August 2022 and its regulatory-approved November 2022 in-service date.
+Southern, which last month announced Unit 3's delay from its regulatory-approved November in-service date to December, has said it remains on track to put the fourth reactor at Vogtle into service between August 2022 and its regulatory-approved November 2022 in-service date.

 The two units at Vogtle are the only big nuclear reactors under construction in the United States.